ruvaldak/mc-emerald-tier/README.md

 ## License

-This mod is licensed under GPL 3.0.
+This mod is licensed under LGPL 3.0.